talbii/tal.bi/content/posts/experiments-with-allocators.md

 ## Having Fun

 All the allocators mentioned in this post are available at my [GitHub](https://github.com/talbii/allocators).
 We will focus on one of them - `static_allocator<T, MAX_SIZE>`.
-As the name suggets, this allocator allows allocating up to `MAX_SIZE` bytes, and no more.
+As the name suggests, this allocator allows allocating up to `MAX_SIZE` bytes, and no more.
 Originally I've implemented it as a means to improve performance but unfortunately it turns out C++ is already pretty good at allocating memory (who would've guessed!).

 Still, `static_allocator<T, MAX_SIZE>` *does* reach better performance (almost 2%!).
 Implementing is simple - we will only allocate: